 I know, I know, the nut roast has had a bad press over the years.
 But thankfully the days of dried out bits of tasteless, hard, leathery tack are long gone.
-A nut roast is a perfect vehicle for all those delicious Christmas roast accompaniments, not forgetting the stuffing, gravy and cranberry sauce.
-It also stops the vegetarians feeling excluded in a mixed meal.
+This lentil nut roast with Brazils is a perfect vehicle for all those delicious Christmas roast accompaniments, not forgetting the stuffing, gravy and cranberry sauce.
+It also stops the vegetarians and vegans feeling excluded in a mixed meal.

-Having made and eaten so many over the years, here are a few top tips for making your nut roast
+I’ve made many a nut roast over the years and eaten many more.
+Here are a few top tips for making your nut roast as good as it can be.

 - It should first and foremost not be dry.
+Dry nut roasts are just horrible.
 But be careful not to make it too wet either, or it won’t hold together.
 You don’t want a dollop of sludge on the plate.

 - Don’t use whole nuts.
 Your nut roast needs a good, but not overly chewy texture and lumps of hard nuts can be off putting.